globus/django-globus-portal-framework/docs/source/tutorial/search/templates.rst

 can be found under the Github template repo.

 Templates follow a strict directory layout, file paths must match exactly for templates to be rendered correctly.
-Ensure ``myproject`` above matches your project name, and your ``templates`` directory is created in the correct location.
+Ensure ``myportal`` above matches your project name, and your ``templates`` directory is created in the correct location.
 Globus Portal Framework templates match the following directory structure: